The Hot 5 & 7 Transcription Project

 interpretation implying no spontaneity?
 Starts with a fast 'Sister Kate', then

-after Dodds solos (quite good) it slows to a blues.
+after Dodds solos (quite good) it slows to a moody 12 bar blues.
 Louis plays six two bar

 phrases, long notes then cascading downwards.
 Five descending phrases starting